Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 zigbee2mqtt:warn  2019-11-03T13:36:18: Device '0x00158d00024a5e57' left the network
 ```

 In case all of the above fails, you can force remove a device.
 Note that a force remove will **only** remove the device from the database.
-Until this device is factory resetted, it will still hold the network encryption key and thus is still able to communicate over the network!
+Until this device is factory reset, it will still hold the network encryption key and thus is still able to communicate over the network!

 To force remove a device use the following topic: `zigbee2mqtt/bridge/config/force_remove`